 - Understand different valuation techniques and respective benchmarks

-- Understand the essential tools and techniques in presenting a business case
+- Obtain essential tools and techniques in presenting a business case

 2 days